1. About hydrocortisone injections

 Other types of hydrocortisone

-There are different types of hydrocortisone, including skin creams, foam and tablets.
+There are different types of hydrocortisone, including skin creams, suppositories and tablets.

 2. Key facts

 - Hydrocortisone injections for joint pain work by releasing the medicine slowly into the joint.
 This reduces pain and swelling.

 - After an injection, your joint may feel better for several months –sometimes as long as a year.

 - Some people get increased pain and swelling in their joint immediately after having the injection.
 This pain tends to go away after a few days.